anza-xyz/agave/svm/doc/spec.md

 the runtime environment to use for processing transactions.

 - `blockhash`: The blockhash to use for the transaction batch.
-- `epoch_total_stake`: The total stake for the current epoch.
-- `epoch_vote_stake`: The stake for vote accounts for the current epoch.
 - `feature_set`: Runtime feature set to use for the transaction batch.
 - `fee_structure`: Fee structure to use for assessing transaction fees.
 - `lamports_per_signature`: Lamports per signature to charge per transaction.